More

 What is Multi-Factor Authentication?

-Multi-factor authentication, or MFA, involves verifying a user’s identity by requiring two or more validation factors, which significantly enhances security compared to traditional single-factor authentication methods, like passwords.
+Multi-factor authentication, or MFA, involves identity verification by requiring two or more validation factors, which significantly enhances security compared to traditional single-factor authentication methods, like passwords.
 But what is multi-factor authentication exactly?
 MFA is a security system that requires multiple methods of authentication from independent categories of credentials to verify the user’s identity for a login or other transaction.

 Why is MFA Important?